-It might be beaten for design and features by the other tablets in the iPad model list, but if you just need an affordable and reliable creative tool, Apple gets almost everything right here.
+It might be beaten for design and features by the other tablets in the iPad generations list, but if you just need an affordable and reliable creative tool, Apple gets almost everything right here.

 Apple iPad 10.2-inch (9th Gen) review: price and availability

 The iPad 10.2 is available now, and was released on 24 September 2021.

 The entry-level version of it costs £319/$329/AU$499, which gets you 64GB of storage – that's double what you got in the base version last time, and is pretty much ideal for those buying it as a general media and fun tablet on a budget.

 For those who want to be able store more things, you can get the 256GB version for £459/$479/AU$729, which should be plenty for 99% of buyers.

 These prices are for the Wi-Fi-only version – you can also add 4G connectivity, but you'll need to add £120/$130/AU$200 to the price of whichever size you go for.

 The 10.2-inch screen here hasn't changed its quality at all from the previous version, but that's no issue as far as we're concerned.
 It's a 2160x1620 IPS panel, with a brightness of 500 nits, and excellent viewing angles.